Can I bring my helmet? What Visa do I need? Am I fit enough?

 6. What does the accommodation involve?

 We have carefully selected some good mid-range hotels on our tours and at some places we stay in “luxury” hotels/ heritage mansions or “glamping” camps.
-In the Himalayas, however, at a few locations we have to stay in some basic accommodation as options are very limited.
-We always find the best accommodation we can in the area for a reasonable price.
+Our selected hotels on the Rajasthan tours end up becoming one of the highlight of the tour for some, mainly for their charm and comfort.
+Our Kerala tours have the highest percentage of “luxury” hotels on the tour.
+In the Himalayas, however, at a location or two we have to stay in some basic accommodation as options are very limited (specially at desolate locations at very high altitudes).
+We always book the best accommodation we can in the area for a reasonable price.

 Rooms are priced on a “twin-share” basis, that is, accommodation for two people in a twin-bedded room.
 If you are travelling alone we will do our best to put you with an acceptable roommate of the same sex.
 If you wish to have a single room, you may purchase a single supplement Add-On.